 More information about our grants programs will be made available here, through Fly Times, and through our Dipterists mailing list server when we are able to make our first calls for applications!

-In this grant cycle, the Dipterists Society will provide up to US$3,000 total in grants for this purpose.
-Individual applicants may request a maximum of $500 for travel expenses beyond the registration fee waiver.
+In this grant cycle, the Dipterists Society will provide up to $6,000 total in grants for this purpose, with funding up to $2,000 to be used during 2025.

 Instructions to apply

-Your application should be formatted as either letter (8-1/2 X 11 inches) or A4 (210 X 297 mm) sized, with margins of 1 inch or 254 mm, single spaced, using 12 point Times New Roman, Calibri, or Arial font.
-Submit the following documents by 31 March 2024 in PDF format to grants@dipterists.org:
+Documents for your application should be in PDF format, sized as either letter (8-1/2 X 11 inches) or A4 (210 X 297 mm), with margins of 1 inch or 254 mm, single spaced, using 12 point Arial, Calibri, or Liberation Sans font.

-For awards that consist of payment in cash, these will be done solely by reimbursement, which requires receipts and other documentation.
+All awards will be made solely by reimbursement, which requires receipts and other documentation.
 Further details will be provided to the successful awardees.

 Review committee